Goretti Kyomuhendo: African Writers Trust

 In 2009, Kyomuhendo founded African Writers Trust (AWT) in an effort to "coordinate and bring together African writers in the Diaspora and writers on the continent to promote sharing of skills and other resources, and to foster knowledge and learning between the two groups."

 Kyomuhendo has since served as the Director, joined by the following African writers as Advisory Board members: Zakes Mda, Susan Nalugwa Kiguli, Aminatta Forna, Mildred Barya, Helon Habila, and Ayeta Anne Wangusa.
 Although the Advisory Board includes members from various nations and regions in African, African Writers Trust as of 2011 is primarily operational in Uganda and headquartered in London.

 The activities of African Writers Trust under Kyomuhendo have included writing workshops and conferences, with these receiving favourable attention from African journalists – albeit so far primarily from East African journalists.

+Tubaze African Books

+In addition to her literary work, Kyomuhendo is the founder of TUBAZE African Books, a Ugandan-based literary platform that promotes African literature through book distribution, reading promotion, and literary engagement.
+The initiative focuses on making African-authored books more accessible, nurturing a reading culture, and supporting independent publishing across the continent.
+TUBAZE also operates a physical bookshop and organizes community-based literary activities such as book clubs, school outreach, and author events.

 Kyomuhendo has also written The Essential Handbook For African Creative Writers, published by African Writers Press in 2013.